10Drenth/monogame-aseprite/docs/getting-started/animated-sprite-class.md

 ## Invokable Actions
 The `AniamtedSprite` class has three `Action` properties that you can set to be called during different stages of an animation.
 These are `OnFrameBegin`, `OnFrameEnd` and `OnAnimationLoop`.
 Using these actions can give further control to how you use the class.

-Before we learn to use these actions however, we need to understand the timing in which each actoin is called.
-The following psuedo code serves to demonstrate the update method of the animated sprite to show the timigs of the action invocations.
+Before we learn to use these actions however, we need to understand the timing in which each action is called.
+The following psuedo code serves to demonstrate the update method of the animated sprite to show the timings of the action invocations.

 ```
 Update